xuanchau999/agusrdz-github-api/README.md

   |- vendor
 ```

-After create the base structure, in the terminal type:
+After to create the base structure, in the terminal type:

 ```
 git init #initialize git tracking